 - Vendor Test Suite (VTS): Tests that directly test the camera HAL interface

-- Compatibility Test Suite (CTS): Standard, automated Android tests to ensure device compatibility - see the CTS introduction and the Trade Federation Overview
+- Compatibility Test Suite (CTS): Standard, automated Android tests to ensure device compatibility.
+For more details, see Compatibility Test Suite and Trade Federation Overview.

 - Manual TestingCam tests: